Can Small Language Models Handle Context-Summarized Multi-Turn Customer-Service QA? A Synthetic Data-Driven Comparative Evaluation: Introduction

 \section{Introduction}

 Customer service interactions are a critical component of modern business operations, directly influencing customer satisfaction, organizational reputation and operational efficiency.
-Customers across sectors such as banking, telecommunications and e-commerce frequently contact service providers to resolve issues, seek information, or request account modifications \cite{bird2022improvingcustomerservicechatbots}.
+Customers across sectors such as banking, telecommunications and e-commerce frequently contact service providers to resolve issues, seek information, or request account modifications \citep{bird2022improvingcustomerservicechatbots}.
 These interactions typically involve multiple exchanges between clients and agents, incorporate domain-specific terminology and require contextual continuity across dialogue turns.
 Manual handling of such conversations imposes substantial operational costs related to agent recruitment, training and supervision, motivating growing interest in automation technologies.

 Early customer service automation relied on rule-based systems and statistical machine learning models such as Support Vector Machines and Hidden Markov Models.
-Although effective for basic intent detection, these approaches struggled with linguistic variability and long-range dependencies in multi-turn dialogue \cite{wang-etal-2017-telecom}.
-Transformer architectures advanced the field by enabling contextual representations through self-attention, supporting more coherent conversations \cite{vaswani2023attentionneed}.
-Building on this, LLMs showed strong ability in understanding context, reasoning over queries and generating fluent customer service responses \cite{wulf2024exploringpotentiallargelanguage, chat-glm-electronic}.
+Although effective for basic intent detection, these approaches struggled with linguistic variability and long-range dependencies in multi-turn dialogue (interactions consisting of multiple conversational exchanges between a client and an agent) \citep{wang-etal-2017-telecom}.
+Transformer architectures advanced the field by enabling contextual representations through self-attention, supporting more coherent conversations \citep{vaswani2023attentionneed}.
+Building on this, LLMs showed strong ability in understanding context, reasoning over queries and generating fluent customer service responses \citep{wulf2024exploringpotentiallargelanguage, chat-glm-electronic}.
 However, their large size leads to high computational cost, latency and dependence on cloud APIs, intensifying privacy and data governance concerns since customer interactions often contain sensitive or personally identifiable information.
-Such data sharing raises legal and ethical issues in regulated domains requiring strict compliance \cite{ilse2024comparative, Kamisetty2025TransformingBankingLLMs}.
+Such data sharing raises legal and ethical issues in regulated domains requiring strict compliance \citep{ilse2024comparative, Kamisetty2025TransformingBankingLLMs}.
 These factors limit deployment in resource-constrained or on-premise settings.